cfcrane/SLAG/README.md

 canuworkdirectory genomeSize=estgenomesize usegrid=false
 correctedErrorRate=0.105 -nanopore-raw"

-$canuworkstem	path to and base name of canu’s working directories, of which there is one per cycle.
+$canuworkstem	path to and base name of canu√ïs working directories, of which there is one per cycle.
 Example:
 "/scratch/halstead/c/ccrane/slagtests/Zeahistonedeacetylasescanuwork"